 - In 1993 quit my job, moved to Lawrence KS and leapt into full-time storytelling.

-Since then, I've told stories in twelve countries on four continents, occasionally in French and Bulgarian, but mostly in English.
+Since then, I've told stories in fourteen countries on four continents, occasionally in French and Bulgarian, but mostly in English, often for ESL students.
 I perform, teach occasional classes and workshops, and coach other storytellers.
 I live in Lawrence KS with my cat, Francis Bacon (Sir).

 I'm also looking for the best restaurant pie on earth.
 Want more info?
 Ask me anything!